- How it works

 Full factorial designs

 Full factorial designs investigate all possible combinations of factors and levels.
 So, you can determine main effects and any order of interaction.
-Full factorial designs, however, usually involve a large number of runs (the number of levels raised to the power of the number of factors: e.g. 23 or 8 runs for a full factorial with 3 factors and 2 levels of each factor).
+Full factorial designs, however, involve a large number of runs, increasing exponentially as the number of factors increase.

-Full factorial designs are often most appropriate when screening has identified a few important factors to optimize or when using liquid handling automation affording an increase in throughput.
-Figure 3 shows that a full factorial design works through every combination of every factor that screening suggested could influence the yield of our virtual strawberries.
+Full factorial designs are often most appropriate when screening has identified a few important factors to optimize, or when using liquid handling automation affording an increase in throughput.

 Figure 3: A full factorial design to uncover the best conditions for yield in a strawberry crop